-What’s most impressive about it are the buildings that surround it: handsome red brick mansions with blue slate rooves.
+For me, what’s most impressive about it are the buildings that surround it: handsome red brick mansions with blue slate rooves.
 In the shady porticoes that run all the way around the square, there are some high-end restaurants and cafes.

 And, as a bonus for those looking to spend their 2 days in Paris on a budget, it’s free!

-For an elevated lunch, literally, you could book a table at Georges, which is an elegant restaurant at the top of the Pompidou Centre, with wonderful views across Paris.
+For an elevated lunch (literally), you could book a table at Georges, which is an elegant restaurant at the top of the Pompidou Centre, with wonderful views across Paris.

 Hôtel de Ville

 Close to the Seine is an ostentatious Renaissance-style building with steep rooves, a spire and lots of fancy chimneys.
 This is Paris’s City Hall, Hôtel de Ville, headquarters of the municipality of Paris since 1357!

 There’s not much to do at Hôtel de Ville unless you come in December when the square in front hosts a Christmas market.
 So check that out if you’re in Paris in winter – it’s one of my favourite Paris Christmas Markets.